apache/couchdb/src/docs/rfcs/018-mango-covering-json-index.md

 [TIP]:  # ( Provide a list of any unique terms or acronyms, and their definitions here.)

-- Mango: CouchDB's Mongo inspired querying system.
+- Mango: CouchDB's Mongo-inspired querying system.
 - View / JSON index: Mango index that uses the same index as Cloudant views.
 - Coordinator: the Erlang process that handles doing a distributed query across a CouchDB cluster.